Corps of Engineers Freshwater Bayou Lock team assists with rescue of man overboard

-New Orleans District, U.S. Army Corps of Engineers team members from the Freshwater Bayou Lock in Kaplan, Louisiana, helped rescue an elderly gentleman who had fallen overboard from his vessel located near a public boat dock Feb.
+New Orleans District, U.S. Army Corps of Engineers team members from the Freshwater Bayou Lock in Kaplan, Louisiana, played a huge roll in rescuing an elderly gentleman who had fallen overboard from his vessel located near a public boat dock Feb.
 1, 2024.

-The Freshwater Bayou Lock team members who assisted in the rescue are pictured here left to right: Casey Choate, Pamala Langlinais, Bradley Broussard, Ken Daugerau, Kris Comeaux, Jeremiah Sanders, Todd O’Bryan.
+Local dispatchers received a 911 call from the man’s wife letting them know her husband had fallen overboard and that she was unable to help pull him back onto their boat.
+He was wearing a life preserver and holding on to a rope attached to the vessel but was still struggling to stay afloat.

+First responders contacted the lock team to ask if they could assist in locating exactly where the elderly couple was since the USACE members were in such close proximity to the dock.

 |Date Taken: